-New students are required to attend a New Student Orientation session prior to regular registration at Bishop State Community College.
-This session is designed to acquaint students with college life and the academic environment, the advisement process, policies and procedures, student services, and extracurricular activities available on campus.
+New students are strongly encouraged to attend The Wildcat Welcome (New Student Orientation) session prior to regular registration at Bishop State Community College.
+This session is designed to acquaint students with college life and the academic environment, advisement process, policies and procedures, student services, and extracurricular activities available on campus.

-It also includes placement testing, an introduction to academic programs and requirements, selection of a major field of study, and advisement on class schedule preparation and registration.
+It also includes placement testing, introductory to academic programs and requirements, selection of a major field of study, and advisement on class schedule preparation and registration.
 This is a great opportunity to select classes and complete registration prior to the first day of regular registration.

-All new students to Bishop State are required to enroll in Orientation and Student Success (ORI 105) regardless of status (new student, transfer student).
-Transient students, those students who are taking classes to transfer back to their home college and who have submitted a copy of their transient letter from that institution, do not have to take ORI 105.
+All new students to Bishop State are required to enroll in Orientation and Student success (ORI 105) regardless of major, program length, duration, or status (new student, transfer student).
+Transfer students (transferring in at least 12 credits or more) are eligible to take the online version of ORI 105.
+Transient students (those student coming to take a few courses at the college and leaving), do not have to take ORI 105.

-Check with your advisor to see when you are required to take ORI 105 - Orientation and Student Success.
+\Check with your advisor to see when you are required to take ORI105-Orientation and Student Success.